Studying $X(2100)$ hadronic decays and predicting its pion and kaon induced productions: Categorizing in meson family

-As the partner of $X(2100)$, the decay {behaviors} of $h_1(1965)$ can be obtained, which is illustrated in Fig. \ref{figh11965}. $h_1(1965)$ as further state is listed in PDG.
-Only the {Crystal Barrel} experiment \cite{Anisovich:2011sva} reported its resonance parameters by analyzing the $p\bar{p}\to \omega \eta$, $\omega\pi^0\pi^0$ reactions.
-It means that $h_1(1965)$ is till waiting for the confirmation from {other} experiments.
-If reproducing the central value of the width of $h_1(1965)$, we should take $R=5.19$ GeV$^{-1}$.
+As the partner of $X(2100)$, the decay {behaviors} of $h_1(1965)$ can be obtained, which is illustrated in Fig. \ref{br2119}. $h_1(1965)$ that is listed in PDG as a further state has not been determined.
+If reproducing the central value of the width of $h_1(1965)$, we should take $R=5.17$ GeV$^{-1}$.
 The corresponding typical decay channels are $\rho\pi$, $\rho(1450)\pi$, which almost determine the total width of $h_1(1965)$.
 Then, $\eta\omega$, $KK^*(1410)$ and $KK^*$ have sizable contribution to the total decay width, which may explain why the {Crystal Barrel} experiment announced the observation of $h_1(1965)$ in the $p\bar{p}\to \omega \eta$ process \cite{Anisovich:2011sva}.

-In near future, BESIII will play {an} important role to explore light hadrons.
-Our results also show that $h_1(1965)$ may decay into $\eta\omega$ with comparable branching fraction with that of $\eta^\prime\omega$ (see Fig. \ref{figh11965}), i.e.,
+In the near future, BESIII will play {an} important role to explore light hadrons.
+Our results also show that $h_1(1965)$ may decay into $\eta\omega$ which has comparable branching fraction with that of $\eta^\prime\omega$ (see Fig. \ref{br2119}), i.e.,